-This is only one of numerous price-gouging allegations made by consumers during the COVID-19 crisis.
-In addition to consumer class action lawsuits that are being filed, prosecutors across the country are investigating exorbitant price increases on hand sanitizer, disinfectant wipes and masks as well as everyday grocery items like chicken, rice and milk.
+This is only one of the numerous price-gouging allegations made by consumers during the COVID-19 crisis.
+In addition to consumer class action lawsuits that are being filed, prosecutors across the country are investigating exorbitant price increases on hand sanitizer, disinfectant wipes and masks as well as everyday grocery items like chicken, rice, and milk.

 Price gouging on the Internet has reached ridiculous proportions in the last few weeks.
 According to an article in The New York Times, an individual in Florida was selling 15 N95 facemasks on Amazon for $3,799.
 In Massachusetts, a convenience store was selling milk for $10 a gallon, and in Minnesota, a smoke shop was charging $79.99 for 36 rolls of toilet paper.
 Officials have said some of these businesses could be criminally prosecuted although others have been backing down after getting cease-and-desist orders.